jameslabocki/packetstrap/README.md

 Now you should be able to point your browser at the OpenShift console located at https://console-openshift-console.apps.test.demonstr8.net/ where test = cluster name and demonstr8.net = basedomain or $2 and $3 from your packetstrap.sh command at the start.

+You can log in with the user `kubeadmin` and the password stored in `/root/packetinstall/auth/kubeadmin-password`.

 If you want to enable an image registry quickly you can do that by running imageregistry.sh.
 Note that this is not meant for production use as it uses local storage.

 ```